-Whether you are a closet hoarder or a loud and proud one, moving house is probably your biggest nightmare, because it calls for — that’s right — a fool-proof decluttering guide.
-Given your way, you would bring every single item, down to the last bit of string, because well, you just never know when you might need a piece of string.
-(Cover image credits)
+Whether you are a closet hoarder or a loud and proud one, selling and moving house is probably your biggest nightmare.
+And it calls for — that’s right — a fool-proof decluttering guide.
+Given your way, you would bring every single item, down to the last bit of string, because, well, you just never know when you might need a piece of string.

 If it’s obsolete, toss it.
 And if you don’t even remember owning it, definitely toss it.

-Apart from donating stuff, you could also hold a garage sale for the items that you don’t use anymore.
+Apart from donating stuff, you could also hold a garage sale or sell them on Carousell for the items you don’t use anymore.
 The mini skirts you were obsessed with as a teenager but wouldn’t be caught dead in today — sell them!
 They will bring joy to other teenagers, and you get to make a bit of spare cash.